How to Make Mandazi: Soft East African Donuts

 What is mandazi?

-Can I make mandazi without coconut milk?
+Can I make mandazi without eggs?

 You might also like